NWmath/NWgr/docs/sphinx/userguide/bridge.rst

 ~~~~~~~~~~~~~~

 Based on our observations of graphs and their representations, an index
-adjacency structure of a graph (i.e., :math:`ADj(G)`) is a range of
+adjacency structure of a graph (i.e., :math:`Adj(G)`) is a *range of
-ranges, specifically, a random access range of forward ranges.
+ranges,* specifically, a random access range of forward ranges.
 As such,
 the outer range conforms completely to the requirements of the
 random_access_range concept and the inner range conforms completely to
 the requirements of the forward_range concept, including all valid